-Downlink RSRP Color -125 to -115 dBm Very poor coverage - minimal voice call capabilities -115 to -105 dBm -105 to -95 dBm Poor coverage - voice call capabilities -95 to -85 dBm Adequate coverage - voice calls, low throughput data streaming -85 to 0 dBm Great coverage - voice calls, high throughput data streaming
+Downlink RSRP Color -125 to -115 dBm Very poor coverage - minimal voice call capabilities -115 to -105 dBm very poor coverage - minimal voice call capabilities -105 to -95 dBm Poor coverage - voice call capabilities -95 to -85 dBm Adequate coverage - voice calls, low throughput data streaming -85 to 0 dBm Great coverage - voice calls, high throughput data streaming

-Though network coverage may currently seem satisfactory, the Township of Scugog will continue to grow and welcome new residents, visitors, and/or businesses in the area of the Subject Site or in communities such as Scugog Island, Burketon Station, and Caesearea.
+Though network coverage may currently seem satisfactory, the Township of Scugog will continue to grow and welcome new residents, visitors and/or businesses in the area of the Subject Site or in communities such as Uxbridge and Port Perry.
 This growth can put a strain on the current wireless network resulting in capacity issues for each existing tower and limiting network coverage residents receive.
 Network coverage can also be limited by surrounding hills, valleys, built and natural features such as houses and trees.
-A proposed tower in this location will alleviate coverage gaps, provide constant and reliable service, increase network capacity, and in turn, support network traffic for any new residents, visitors or businesses in the area.
+A proposed tower in this location will alleviate coverage gaps, provide constant and reliable service, increase network capacity, and in turn, support network traffic for any new residents, visitors, or businesses in the area.